A message from Governor Janet Mills

 Symptoms of COVID-19 include fever, shortness of breath, and lower respiratory distress,and may appear 2-14 days after exposure.
 If you, or someone you know, is exhibiting these symptoms, contact your medical provider.

 Gov. Mills has issued a “Stay Safer at Home” Order for all Maine people.
-All out-of-state travelers coming into Maine, and Maine residents returning to Maine, are mandated to complete a 14-day quarantine upon arrival.
+All out-of-state travelers coming into Maine, and Maine residents returning to Maine, must either receive a negative COVID-19 test within 72 hours prior to arrival or complete a 14-day quarantine, per the Keep Maine Healthy plan.

 Take every precaution